 Distracting herself was sometimes easy, sometimes not.

-A pair of crows stood on a nearby blanket, pecking at the crumbs left there, and she wondered when the couple who had set up this ad-hoc picnic might return.
+A pair of grackles stood on a nearby blanket, pecking at the crumbs left there, and she wondered when the couple who had set up this ad-hoc picnic might return.
 They had not bothered to safeguard anything, from passers-by or local wildlife.

 They were not young, so she had been surprised to see the two of them, hand in hand, run laughing down the beach, and then – she supposed believing they were out of sight – strip off their shorts and tops, plunge into the sea, and head out past the reef.